 |Clark D. Wells, PhD||Associate Professor (chair)||Biochemistry and Molecular Biology|

 |Mark R. Kelley, PhD||Professor||Pediatrics|

 |Gustavo Arrizabalaga, PhD||Professor||Pharmacology and Toxicology|

 |Yunlong Liu, PhD||Professor||Medical and Molecular Genetics, Director of CMG|

 All CTSI core users are asked to include an account number with their sample submission form.
 Billing is performed at least once a month following completion of the majority of the work (typically including sample preparation, LC-MS/MS analysis, and initial database search analysis).
-External (non-CTSI) users should contact the Core Director to discuss payment options prior to sample submission.
+External (non-CTSI) users should contact the center director to discuss payment options prior to sample submission.

 Prioritization of Work

 Samples are processed on a “first come, first served” basis.
 Some samples require multiple sample preparation steps which may delay their analysis on the mass spectrometer.
 Slight changes in the “first come, first served” order of analysis are performed to optimize instrument usage and to fit with staffing.